Hard to Be a God: Plot summary

 Don Reba reveals that he has been watching Don Rumata for some time – in fact he recognizes Rumata as an impostor – the real Rumata having died a long time ago.
 However, Don Reba realizes that there is some supernatural power behind Rumata.
 Rumata's gold is of impossibly high quality and Rumata's sword-fighting style is unheard of, yet he has never killed a single person while staying in Arkanar despite fighting in numerous duels.
 Don Reba instinctively feels that killing Rumata may lead to retribution from Rumata's presumed demonic allies and tries to forge a treaty with him.

 During their conversation, Rumata finally understands the magnitude of Reba's plotting.
-The presented physician was not Budah.
+The presented physician was not Budach.
 The impostor was promised a position as the royal physician and was instructed to give the King a potion that was really a poison.
 The King died and the physician was executed for murdering the king.
-With the death of the royal prince during Rumata's guard and the king dead at the hands of "Budah", summoned by Rumata against Reba's wishes, Rumata can be easily blamed for staging a coup – in fact nobody would ever believe that he is not Reba's accomplice.
-In the same time, the organized-crime groups of Vaga the Wheel, secretly encouraged by Don Reba, begin to pillage the city.
+With the death of the royal prince during Rumata's guard and the King dead at the hands of "Budach", Rumata can be blamed for staging a coup.
+At the same time, the organized crime groups of Waga Kolesol, secretly encouraged by Don Reba, begin to pillage the city.

-Don Reba then calls in the Holy Order's army, which quickly dispatches the criminals and the guardsmen alike, seizing the defenceless city with minimal losses.
-Reba – who may have served as a pawn of the Holy Order from the beginning – has become a new head of state, a magister of the Holy Order and bishop and governor of Arkanar, now the Order's province.
+Don Reba then calls in the Holy Order's army, which quickly dispatches the criminals and the guardsmen alike, seizing the defenseless city with minimal losses.
+Reba has become the new head of state, a magister of the Holy Order and bishop and governor of Arkanar, now the Order's province.

 Shocked and infuriated, Rumata still holds his ground, and forms a non-aggression pact with Don Reba.
-He uses his new status to rescue the real Dr. Budah as well as his own friend Baron Pampa from prison.
+He uses his new status to rescue the real Dr. Budach as well as his own friend Baron Pampa from prison.
 Around him, Arkanar succumbs to the Holy Order.
-As the last of his friends and allies die and suffer in the turmoil, Rumata acts with all haste to expedite the departure of Budah.
+As the last of his friends and allies die and suffer in the turmoil, Rumata acts with all haste to expedite the departure of Budach.